If you’re enrolled in Medicare and have an injury or illness causing limited mobility, you may be covered for a wheelchair or power-operated scooter.

 To get started, you’ll want to schedule an appointment with your primary care doctor.
 Or another doctor that is currently treating you.
 During this face to face appointment, you’ll want to discuss all of your mobility challenges.
 Explain why you feel you need a wheelchair.

 Being unable to do normal day to day activities inside your home, such as:

 - whether or not you’re able to use the bathroom

-These are all acceptable reasons for requesting durable medical equipment.
+These are all acceptable reasons for requesting DME.

-It’s important for you to clearly communicate what limitations you’re facing with you, doctor.
+It’s important for you to clearly communicate what limitations you’re facing with your doctor.
 This will ensure that you’re prescribed the correct type of device.

 - Manual wheelchair

 - Motorized wheelchair

 A manual wheelchair is just a traditional wheelchair that you or someone else must push.

 This option requires you to have the upper body strength to be able to safely push yourself.